-(1) Health and Wellness Education

-- (a) Approved programs for health and wellness education lead to licensure and endorsement in Health and Wellness K-12. - (b) Program Components - 1.
+- (1) Health and Wellness Education - (a) Approved programs for health and wellness education lead to licensure and endorsement in Health and Wellness K-12. - (b) Program Components - 1.
 Candidates in health and wellness education shall complete a major in health and wellness. - 2.
-Programs may develop dual endorsement programs in health and wellness education and a second endorsement area. - (c) Specialty Area Standards - 1.
-Educator preparation programs for health and wellness education shall be aligned to the Society of Health and Physical Educators (SHAPE) Health Education Standards. - (2) Physical Education - (a) Approved programs for physical education lead to licensure and endorsement in Physical Education K-12. - 1.
+Programs may develop dual endorsement programs in health and wellness education and a second endorsement are(a) - (c) Specialty Area Standards - 1.
+Educator preparation programs for health and wellness education shall be aligned to the Society of Health and Physical Educators (SHAPE) National Standards for Initial Health Education Teacher Education. - (2) Physical Education - (a) Approved programs for physical education lead to licensure and endorsement in Physical Education K-12. - 1.
 Candidates in physical education shall complete a major in physical education. - (b) Specialty Area Standards - 1.
 Educator preparation programs for physical education shall be aligned to the SHAPE National Standards for Initial Physical Education Teacher Education.